Coldstream, Scottish Borders

 Being larger than the other family owned properties owned by Border Holiday Homes it can sleep four people and is pet friendly.

 The large antique dining table, seating six, is set ready for Dinner for two or more guests.
 The attractive lighting over table ensures a romantic Dinner.
 The kitchen is fully equipped, of course, and has a full oven and hob, a dishwasher, fridge and separate freezer.
 Microwave, toaster and all crockery and utensils are to found together with cleaning items, film, foil, kitchen towels and store cupboard provisions.
-A welcome Basket with local beer, homemade jam or honey shortbread, eggs, milk and more is included in the tariff.
+A typical Welcome Basket will include home made jam or honey, local beer or fruit juice and local free range eggs and more, and will be included in the price

 From the entrance hall where coats guests can leave coats and boots there is a downstairs cloakroom toilet.

-The master bedroom has a Superking bed, and is very spacious and has a wall mounted Smart TV.
+The master bedroom has a modern king size four poster bed, is very spacious and has a wall mounted Smart TV.
 It has a very stylish, fully tiled ensuite wet room with underfloor heating.
 There is a shaver point and an illuminated shaving mirror, heated towel rail and lots of towels.
 Hairdryer is provided.
 The bedroom has oak flooring and attractive rugs.

 Located in a cleverly designed cupboard in the bathroom area is a useful washing machine and combination tumble dryer.
 Antique doors have been reused and refurbished throughout when possible.